threepointone/glamor/docs/howto.md

 ```

-apply multiple rules to an element
+multiple styles to an element
 ---

 css